Hoale2908/hoale2908.github.io/_posts/2025-01-27-working-with-time-series.md

 ---
 *Boston Public Library, Christmas 2024.*

 Forecast Sticker Sales is a playground competition hosted by Kaggle.
-The dataset was divided into *train* and *test* sets with 230,130 and 98,550 entries, respectively, featuring sales of the 5 different Kaggle stickers at three store chains over 6 countries.
+The dataset was divided into *train* and *test* sets with 230,130 and 98,550 entries, respectively, featuring sales of the 5 different Kaggle stickers at three store chains over 6 countries from 2010 to 2019.

 In this blog, I reflected on working with time series data and particularly on how to use data visualization and preprocessing techniques to prepare data for modeling.